Retail Revolution: 7 Retail Mobility Solutions Staff Can Use to Optimize Customer Service

 6. Enabling Radio Frequency Identification (RFID) Technology

 While still slow in adoption, Frost & Sullivan predicts global sales of RFID readers, tags and software to the retail sector will grow from $738 million in 2014 to $5,409 billion in 2020, reflecting a compound annual growth rate (CAGR) of 38.9 percent.
-North America represents 44% of this market with Europe representing around one fifth of this market.
+North America represents 44% of this market with Europe representing around of one-fifth of this market.
 RFID tags will be key in helping retailers manage inventory on the sales floor, reduce shrinkage and help on the supply chain side as well.
 RFID enables frequent inventory counting, which enables inventory accuracy.

 7. Customer Intelligence